rschristopher/rschristopher.github.io/src/custody/protocols/basic.md

     1 laptop (that can be booted with Tails OS)

-*Most importantly*, you will need one private place; a place with no surveillance, no smartphones nor computers;
+*Most importantly*, you will need a private place; a place with no surveillance, no smartphones nor computers;
  a place where no one can see
  what you're doing.